All mead makers and homebrewers know that choosing the right yeast for your homebrew is the best way to get the tastiest finished product possible.

 How Do I Choose the Best Mead Yeasts?

-This can include a lower ABV hydromel one [R] to a big, full-bodied sack mead, which has the highest ABV and require the most honey to produce.
+The term mead encompasses a lot of different kinds of drinks.
+This can include a lower ABV hydromel one to a big, full-bodied sack mead, which has the highest ABV and require the most honey to produce.

 There are also a lot of other meads in between these two opposites.